ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 -------------------------------
 Related and contextual results are linked conceptually to the matched results.
 These result sets contain the data that are linked to first-degree (related) and second-degree (contextual) connections of the concepts included in the matched result subset.
 This is explained in greater detail below and applies to any combination of temporal, spatial, and keyword filters.
 When a concept filter is applied (individually or in combination with another filter), the related and contextual are the first-degree (related) and second-degree (contextual) concept connections of only the selected concept.

-.. image:: _static/updated_concepts.jpg
-   :width: 350
-   :class: align-left
 Let’s revisit the first filter example, Temporal filter (500-700 CE).
 Conveniently, dataARC has the visualization tools built-in to help convey how related and contextual results work.
 After applying “Temporal filter (500-700 CE)”, scroll down to the Concepts map and view all of the selected concepts pertaining to the new record subset.
-In this example, say that there are 3500 results that those results share 20 concepts.
-Let’s call these 20 shared concepts, “matched concepts.”
-The related results are the first degree connections of the 20 matched concepts (shown as yellow triangles in the concept graph) and the contextual results are the second degree connections of those same concepts (shown as blue circles).
+In the example shown below, lets say that there are 3500 results and that those results share 50 concepts.
+Let’s call these 50 shared concepts, “matched concepts.”
+The related results are the first degree connections of the 50 matched concepts that shown as yellow triangles in the concept graph and the contextual results are the second degree connections of the matched concepts that are shown as blue circles.

+.. image:: _static/updated_concepts.jpg

 Because of the extreme interrelated nature of the data, a first degree connection can also be a matched concept if multiple conceptual filters are applied.
 Therefore to avoid data duplication, all matched results are removed from the related results subset.
 And all matched results and related results are removed from the contextual results subset.
 Therefore the matched results, related results, and contextual results for the temporal filter of “Time = 500-700 CE” are as follows:

 **Temporal filter (500-700 CE)**

 * **Matched results:**  All data records with a discreet, beginning, or end date within the range of 500 - 700 CE.
 These results have concepts attached to them (“Matched concepts”).